simonprickett/simonprickett.github.io/_pages/resume.md

 ---
 <h2>Summary</h2>
 <p>I am a skilled Developer Relations practitioner with over 25 years of technical training, software architecture, team and product management and software development experience.</p>
-<p>Currently working as the Principal Developer Advocate for [Redis](Redis.com), I enjoy technical storytelling through coding, writing and presenting: both on video and in person.
+<p>Currently working as the Principal Developer Advocate for <a href="https://redis.com" target="_blank">Redis</a>, I enjoy technical storytelling through coding, writing and presenting: both on video and in person.
 My role also means I am amongst the first developers to use our products - using my application development expertise to help shape and fine-tune the developer experience.</p>
 <p>I regularly create software and hardware projects, and write and publish videos about them on my personal website at <a href="https://simonprickett.dev" target="_blank">https://simonprickett.dev</a>.
 I am particularly interested in APIs and the Internet of Things.</p>
-<p>You'll also find my project code on GitHub at <a href="https://github.com/simonprickett" target="_blank">https://github.com/simonprickett</a>.
+<p>You'll also find my coding projects on GitHub at <a href="https://github.com/simonprickett" target="_blank">https://github.com/simonprickett</a>.
 My work has been featured in the Arduino, Adafruit and Cloudflare blogs.</p>
 <hr/>
 <h2>Contact Details</h2>
 <p>Reach me by email at <code>simon@crudworks.org</code>.
 References are available on request.</p>